 Disenchantment.
-The retreat of mysticism, belief in the supernatural, and awe from social life, with these elements being replaced by secular values, rationality, and scientific understanding.
+The retreat of the mysticism, supernatural belief, and awe from social life to be replaced by secular values, rationality, and scientific understanding.

 Disintegration.
-The weakening of the social bond within a society.
-Disintegration allows various groups to fragment and break away from the whole.
+The weakening of the social bond allowing various groups to fragment and break away from the whole.

 Disorganization.
-The disturbance of a system from a state of order and predictability to one of chaos and unpredictability.
+The disturbance of a system from a state of order and predictability to chaos and unpredictability.

-Division of labour.
-The specialization of work tasks or occupations and their interrelationships.
-All societies have some division of labour based on age and sex, but with the development of industrialism, the division of labour becomes far more complex, affecting many parts of the sociocultural system.
-The division of labour is perhaps the most underrated concept in sociology.
-See also Detailed division of labour.
+Division of labor.
+The specialization of work tasks or occupations and their interrelationship.
+All societies have some division of labor based on age and sex.
+But with the development of industrialism the division of labor becomes far more complex which affects many parts of the sociocultural system.
+The division of labor is perhaps the most underrated concept in sociology.
+(See also Detailed division of labor.)

 Domestic violence.
-Violent behaviour directed by one member of a household against another.
+Violent behavior directed by one member of a household against another.

 Dominant culture.
 The beliefs and values of the dominant group within a sociocultural system.

 Double standard.
-A code of behaviour that is more restrictive on women than on men.
+A code of behavior that is more restrictive on women than on men.

 Doubling time.
 The time it takes for a particular level of population to double in size.
-A fairly accurate doubling time estimate can be computed by taking the annual growth rate and dividing it by seventy.
-At 2 percent annual growth, world population (5.5 billion in 1996) will double in size (to 11 billion) in about thirty-five years (2031), assuming the annual growth stays constant.
-See also Exponential growth.
+A fairly accurate doubling time estimate can be computed by taking the annual growth rate and dividing it by 70.
+At 2% annual growth world population (5.5 billion in 1996) will double in size (to 11 billion) in about 35 years (2031) assuming the annual growth stays constant (see also EXPONENTIAL GROWTH).

 Dramaturgical model.
 A sociological perspective that sees the social world as a stage, with all the men and women playing to their roles in the social order.

-Dual-career family.
-A family in which both spouses are in the outside labour force.
+Dual career family.
+Families in which both spouses are in the outside labor force.

-Dual labour market.
-The hypothesis that men and women have differential earnings because they work in different parts of the labour market.
-For example, men dominate the field of engineering (high pay, high prestige), while women dominate the field of social work (low pay, low prestige).
+Dual labor market.
+The hypothesis that men and women have differential earnings because the work in different parts of the labor market.
+For example, men dominate the field of engineering (high pay, high prestige), women dominate the field of social work (low pay, low prestige).

 Dual welfare system.
-A system that includes disguised forms of welfare that go to the middle class and the rich.
-See also Wealthfare and Welfare.
+Refers to disguised forms of welfare that go to the middle class and the rich.
+(See also Wealthfare.)

 Dyad.
 A group consisting of two people.